bibekanandan892/TaskManager/README.md

 The back-end of the application is robust and efficient, handling CRUD operations seamlessly.
 Here's a breakdown of its features:

 ### API Development
-- A RESTful API is developed using Kotlin, powered by frameworks like Ktor or Spring Boot.
+- A RESTful API is developed using Kotlin, powered by frameworks Ktor.
 This API provides endpoints to facilitate Create, Read, Update, and Delete operations for tasks, ensuring efficient data management.

 ### Data Storage
 - The application integrates with a database system  MongoDB to store task data securely.
 Data models are meticulously designed to accurately represent tasks and their associated attributes.